Submitting Official Transcripts

 Official sealed transcripts from other schools may be submitted in an official, sealed envelope from the other institution.
 We accept official transcripts from the following Regional Institutional Accrediting Organizations:

-Accrediting Commission for Community and Junior Colleges Western Association of Schools and Colleges; Higher Learning Commissions; Middle States Commission on Higher Education; New England Commission of Higher Education; Northwest Commission on Colleges and Universities; Southern Association of Colleges and Schools Commission on Colleges; WASC Senior College and University Commission.
+Accrediting Commission for Community and Junior Colleges Western Association of Schools and Colleges; Higher Learning Commissions; Middle States Association on Higher Education; New England Association of Higher Education; Northwest Commission on Colleges and Universities; Southern Association of Colleges and Schools Commission on Colleges; WASC Senior College and University Commission.

 Submit by mail or in person to:ATTN: Admissions & Records